ppmathis/sync.io/README.md

 sync.io is a open-source **BitTorrent Sync** tracker server, which is meant for internal use within companies.
 A open-source relay server is under development and will follow soon.
 A special gimmick is the inbuilt web status page where you can see all announced shares and their peers.

 ## License ##
 GPL version 3.
-Please take a look into LICENE if you want to know more.
+Please take a look into LICENSE if you want to know more.

 ## Prerequisites ##
 To run sync.io, you should have the following applications installed and configured: